SurrogateInc/surrortg-sdk/docs/source/getting_started.md

   Datachannel can only be used if both the streamer and the controller are running on the same device.
-  To do so, add the following to the top level of srtg.toml:
+  In order to force datachannel to be always enabled, add the following to the top level of srtg.toml:

   ```
   datachannel = true